offbynull/actors/README.md

 ![Unstructured Example Screenshot](../gh-pages/unstructured_example1.png)

-##### Realtime executables

-Realtime executables don't require user input because they run pre-configured scenarios.
-Simulation executables capture messages intended for a visualizer, and these messages are replayed to an actual visualizer once the simulation is complete.
+Executables classes prefixed with **Realtime** don't require user input because they run pre-configured scenarios.

-##### Simulation executables

-Simulation executables don't require user input because they run pre-configured scenarios.
+Executables classes prefixed with **Simulation** don't require user input because they run pre-configured scenarios.
 Simulation executables capture messages intended for a visualizer, and these messages are replayed to an actual visualizer once the simulation is complete.

 ### Chord Distrubted Hash Table Example